ilyabru/CBCEasterSeals/README.md

 * **Ending comma after the MAC address is required**
 * Using IP address is not recommended since it often changes due to DHCP.
 * Maximum number of phones is 30 and the layout of the phones is based on the Easter Seals Telethon Toronto setup.
-* A comment can be written by puttign a # before your comment text
+* A comment can be written by putting a # before your comment text

 3. After configuring address.txt, restart the program.
 4. Select the network adapter that is connected to the switch and hit ok, you should now see the visual representation of the phones on the main screen.
 5. You can update address.txt during runtime.
 To do so, write down your changes and save the file.
 Then in the control panel, click the "Reload Images update address.txt" button to apply changes.

 ### Using the Control Panel